StackExchange/StackExchange.Redis/docs/ServerMaintenanceEvent.md

-# Introducing ServerMaintenanceEvent
+# Introducing ServerMaintenanceEvents

-If you are running Azure Cache for Redis, SE.R now automatically subscribes to notfications about upcoming maintenance to the cache so that downtime/connection blips can be handled more gracefully on the client side.
+SE.R now automatically subscribes to notifications about upcoming maintenance from cache providers.
+The ServerMaintenanceEvent event handler on the ConnectionMultiplexer raises in response to these notifications and can be used for handling connection blips more gracefully.

 ## Types of events

-The server currently sends the following notifications:
+Azure Cache for Redis currently sends the following notifications:
 * `NodeMaintenanceScheduled`: Indicates that a maintenance event is scheduled.
 Can be 10-15 minutes in advance.
 * `NodeMaintenanceStarting`: This event gets fired ~20s before maintenance begins
 * `NodeMaintenanceStart`: This event gets fired when maintenance is imminent (<5s)
 * `NodeMaintenanceEnded`: Indicates that the node maintenance operation is over
 * `NodeMaintenanceFailoverComplete`: Indicates that a replica has been promoted to primary

-## Sample code to listen to *AzureRedisEvents*
+## Sample code

-The library will automatically subscribe to the AzureRedisEvents Pub/Sub channel.
+The library will automatically subscribe to the relevant channel for your provider.
 To plug in your maintenance response logic, you can pass in an event handler via the `ServerMaintenanceEvent` property on your `ConnectionMultiplexer`.

 ```
 multiplexer.ServerMaintenanceEvent += (object sender, ServerMaintenanceEvent e) =>